AndrewVonStieglitz/HermitScript/index.md

 ## Talk

 Eve: I'm sorry to hear that.
-Is there anything I can do to help? <Wait, 2>
+Is there anything I can do to help? <Wait,2>
 Ruth: No, I think I just need to take some time for myself and recharge.

 - Okay, take care > End